 Health Effects of Tattoos:

-Scientists are only now beginning to study the health effects of long-term exposure to tattooing.
+Scientists have only recently begun to study the health effects of long-term exposure to tattooing.
 Some tattoo inks contain carcinogenic chemicals, and the immune reaction to tattoos frequently moves these compounds from the skin into the lymph nodes.

 The Swedish Research Council funded a large case-control study (eClinical Medicine, The Lancet, June 2024).
 It involved nearly 12,000 individuals, including both those with malignant lymphoma and healthy people matched for age and sex.
 Twenty-one percent of those with lymphomas had tattoos, compared to 18 percent of the control subjects.